Willeede/thinkalike_project/docs/CONTRIBUTING.md

 Before you start contributing, please follow these steps:

-1.  **Read the [Onboarding Guide](docs/onboarding/ONBOARDING_GUIDE.md) and [Quickstart Guide](docs/onboarding/quickstart.md).** These documents provide an overview of the project, its goals, and how to set up your development environment.
+1.  **Read the [Onboarding Guide](docs/onboarding/ONBOARDING_GUIDE.md) and [Quickstart Guide](docs/onboarding/quickstart.md).** These documents provide an overview of the project, its goals, and how you can get involved.
 2.  **Explore the [GitHub Repository](https://github.com/Willeede/thinkalike_project).** Familiarize yourself with the project structure, codebase, and existing documentation.
 3.  **Check the [Issues Tab](https://github.com/Willeede/thinkalike_project/issues).** Look for open issues labeled "good first issue" or "help wanted."
 These are good starting points for new contributors.
 4. **Join our community** Introduce yourself, and let us know what areas are you interested in.